desaster/kippo/README.md

 # Kippo

 With added HPfeeds support for MHN compatibility.
+07-08-2014 @threatstream

 Kippo is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.